Diocese of Green Bay: 1900 to 1967

 Pius X named Monsignor Joseph Fox of Green Bay as its next bishop in 1904.
 Fox was the first native-born priest from the diocese to become its bishop.
 During his tenure, Fox built a new episcopal residence, which later became the diocesan chancery and displayed a strong interest in education and advancing the parochial school system.

-Fox resigned in 1914 and Pope Benedict XV appointed Auxiliary Bishop Paul Rhode from the Archdiocese of Chicago as the new bishop in Green Bay.
+Fox resigned as bishop of Green Bay in 1914; Pope Benedict XV appointed Auxiliary Bishop Paul Rhode from the Archdiocese of Chicago as the new bishop in Green Bay.
 During his tenure, Rhode established ten parishes and 19 parochial schools, and organized the diocesan Catholic Charities and a department of education.
+The Franciscan Sisters founded Holy Family College in 1935 in Manitowoc.
 In 1944, Pope Pius XII named Bishop Stanislaus Bona from the Diocese of Grand Island as coadjutor bishop to assist Rhode.

 When Rhode died in 1945, Bona automatically succeeded him as bishop of Green Bay.
 During his tenure in Green Bay, Bona founded 67 grade schools, four high schools, Holy Family College in Manitowoc and Sacred Heart Seminary in Franklin.
 He also established a diocesan newspaper and adjusted the social welfare program of the diocesan Catholic Charities to meet new needs, including those of migrant workers.